luiscoco/Azure_ServiceBus_with_dotNET8_WebAPI_consumer/README.md

 dotnet new webapi -n ServiceBusReceiverApi
 ```

-Replace YourProjectName with the desired name for your project.
 This command creates a new directory with the project name, sets up a basic Web API project structure, and restores any necessary packages

 **Step 3: Open the Project in VSCode**